keboola/developers-docs/extend/generic-extractor/configuration/ssh-proxy/index.md

 ## Usage
-Before using an SSH proxy , setup an *SSH proxy server* to act as a gateway to your private network where your destination server resides.
+Before using an SSH proxy, set up an **SSH proxy server** to act as a gateway to your private network where your destination server resides.

-Complete the following steps to setup an SSH Proxy for Generic Extractor:
+Complete the following steps to set up an SSH proxy for Generic Extractor:

-### 1. Setup SSH Proxy Server
+### 1. Set Up SSH Proxy Server
-Here is a very basic example [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+Here is a very basic [Dockerfile](https://docs.docker.com/engine/reference/builder/) example.
-All it does is run an sshd daemon and exposes port 22.
-You can, of course, set this up in your system in a similar way without using docker.
+All it does is run an sshd daemon and expose port 22.
+You can, of course, set this up in your system in a similar way without using Docker.

 {% highlight dockerfile %}
 FROM ubuntu:14.04